Skip to main content

 EditAdds the generated image as a reference for a new generation

-CutoutRemoves the background, creating a transparent PNG
+CutoutRemoves the background, creating a transparent PNG (useful for logos, stickers, product compositing).
+Creates a new card; the original is preserved

 AnimateConverts the still image into a video (image-to-video)